My journey into the world of electronic drums began in college when I got a Yamaha DTXpress kit.

 I don’t believe the kit itself is bad, but it might be a little bit too pricey for what you are getting.

-If I had to suggest something better for you at the beginner, I’d look more towards the Roland TD-11 or TD-17K.
+If I had to suggest something better for you as a beginner, I’d look more towards the Roland TD-11 or the Alesis Surge Mesh.

 They are going to be a bit more expensive, but I think you’ll get your money’s worth on either of those kits.